edumeet/edumeet-docker/README.md

 5. Visit yourdomain/cli/ and as the logged in user create a room ( You will be assigned as a room owner and gain all permissions after login, but you can also set permissions for other users too. )
 6. Join the room

+- For auth you can use any OpenID compatible backend.
+Keycloak is reccomended for testing, integrating with common third party auth sources and deployments without a central authentication (local users).
+- For federated login with discovery we reccommend using SATOSA.
+- For SATOSA the mgmt service client_secret_basic auth has to be added to oauth tenant auth methods:

+"dynamic": [ "key", "secret", "authorize_url", "access_url", "profile_url", "scope_delimiter", "scope", "redirect_uri" ], "token_endpoint_auth_method": "client_secret_basic" }

+In SATOSA redirect uri should be: https://edumeet.example.com/mgmt/oauth/tenant/callback

 </details>